inmyth/mmm-java/README.md

 - [x] (done)define Counter class
 - [x] (fixed) v.009 value precision of 18 is greater than maximum iou precision of 16
 - (v.011) test new counter on autobridge
-- tefALREADY needs retrial ?
+- tefALREADY needs retry ?
 - [x] (done) build listener for remaining order after taken and original quantity and rate if it's fully taken
 - [x] (done) list all OR in a list
 - rearrange log
 - [x] fix the remainder counter Check BeAf
 - [x] partial remainder counter is not logical.
 If the partial amount is countered with the same rate then the previous order will be canceled.
 - (canceled) continue Txc so it disposes old disposable and turn it into orderbook item
-- [] get Amount from account_offers result
+- [x] get Amount from account_offers result
+- [] bus for account_offers should also have currency pair
+- [] intercept pairs on orderbook or balancer level

 ## NOTES